$43.94-$59.75 Hourly / $3,075.45-$4,182.38 BiWeekly /

 A doctorate degree in psychology and one (1) year of postdoctoral experience as a psychologist working under the supervision of a licensed psychologist.

-Incumbents in this class may be required to lift and restrain patients/ clients or inmates; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive patients/clients or inmates; may be exposed to disagreeable conditions.
+Incumbents in this class may be required to lift and restrain individuals or inmates; may have some exposure to communicable/infectious diseases and to risk of injury from assaultive/abusive individuals or inmates; may be exposed to disagreeable conditions.

-This replaces the existing specification for the class of Psychologist (Consulting) in Salary Group HC 30 approved effective August 25, 2004.
-(Revised to add Special Requirement)
+This replaces the existing specification for the class of Psychologist (Consulting) (35 Hour) in Salary Group HC 30 approved effective February 3, 2017.
+(Revised to update language) Action No. 19-018